phantomdiorama/tempaste/README.md

 (I use super+v), choose from the list, and then the snippet gets pasted into active window.

-Tempaste backsup/restores the clipboard on use (via a file in /tmp), so it shouldn’t* mess up your clipboard contents

 ## Maybe

 The if I get time list: